sap license audit

 Q: How do we stay current on SAP licensing rules and audit trends?

 A: Designate someone in your team to follow SAP’s updates.
-They can subscribe to SAP’s official announcements or licensing info sessions (SAP frequently has webinars or papers on licensing changes).
+They can subscribe to SAP’s official announcements or attend licensing information sessions (SAP frequently hosts webinars or papers on licensing changes).
 Joining user groups like ASUG (Americas’ SAP Users’ Group) or others in your region can be valuable – members often share audit experiences and heads-up on what auditors are focusing on lately.
 Additionally, periodically read analyses from SAP licensing advisory firms (many publish free blogs or reports on trends).
-For example, if a new SAP pricing model or policy is introduced (like a change to digital access licensing), you want to know before it hits your audit.
-Staying informed ensures you’re not using outdated assumptions in your compliance strategy.
+For example, if a new SAP pricing model or policy is introduced (such as a change to digital access licensing), you want to know about it before it impacts your audit.
+Staying informed ensures that you’re not relying on outdated assumptions in your compliance strategy.

 Q: Is being over-licensed in some areas helpful for audit defense?

 A: While no one wants to overpay SAP, having some buffer can avoid audit findings.
 SAP audits won’t penalize you for having more licenses than needed (they’ll just quietly be happy you bought extra).
 For instance, if you have 10% more licenses than users as a cushion, an audit will simply confirm you’re compliant for users.
-The downside is budget – those extra licenses cost money and maintenance fees.
+The downside is budget – those extra licenses and maintenance fees cost money.
 It’s a balance: a small buffer can provide peace of mind, especially if you anticipate growth.
 But large amounts of shelfware (unused licenses) drain the budget.
 Ideally, optimize so you’re slightly above actual usage in critical areas.
-And remember, shelfware can sometimes be leveraged in negotiations (e.g., trading unused licenses for credit on new products), but SAP often restricts reductions.
+And remember, shelfware can sometimes be leveraged in negotiations (e.g., trading unused licenses for credit on new products); however, SAP often restricts such reductions.
 Use over-licensing strategically, not accidentally.

 Q: What’s one thing CIOs often forget in audit preparation?

 A: They often forget to prepare the people aspect, informing and aligning stakeholders.
 An SAP audit isn’t just an IT event; it impacts finance, procurement, and sometimes business operations.
-CIOs should ensure executive management knows about the potential impact of audits (so they’re not blindsided by news of a compliance issue) and have a communications plan.
-Also, if you have to gather data, you might need cooperation from many teams (IT infrastructure for system logs, HR for employee counts, etc.).
+CIOs should ensure that executive management is aware of the potential impact of audits (so they’re not blindsided by news of a compliance issue) and have a clear communications plan.
+Additionally, if you need to gather data, you may require cooperation from multiple teams (e.g., IT infrastructure for system logs, HR for employee counts, etc.).
 Having everyone on standby and aware that “license compliance is important here” can make a huge difference in executing your readiness plan.
-In short, don’t prepare in a vacuum – audit defense is a team sport across the organization.
+In short, don’t prepare in a vacuum – audit defense is a team sport that spans the entire organization.

 Read about our SAP Audit Defense Service.

-Do you want to know more about our SAP License Management Services?
+Do you want to know more about our SAP Audit Defense Service?

 Please enable JavaScript in your browser to complete this form.